My Blogging Tools – How I Get It Done

 Secondly, working professionally in social media and content marketing, I get access and exposure to tools that I can then use for my personal blogging.
 Although some tools remain at the enterprise level, not for single bloggers like you and me, there are often smaller-scale versions of the tool or a competitor that I can use.
 Perks of the job!

 So with that as a background, here is my set-up.

 Hosting & Caching

-While not quite hosting, I do also use Cloudflare, a tool that aids with speed and security.
-In addition, it caches my site so if it does happen to go down, the majority of time the pages are already cached and reachable.
+While not quite hosting, I have also used Cloudflare in the past.
+It's a tool that aids with speed and security.
+In addition, it caches your site so if it does happen to go down, the majority of the time the pages are already cached and reachable.
 Lastly, it blocks spammers and attackers.
 Best of all, most of the basic features are free, although I use a paid version ($20/month).

 Design & Usability

-Shauna also helped me translate my original design idea to fruition.
-And worked with me on multiple updates and tweaks.
-I also engaged Josh Quintero who was referred to me by a friend.
-He worked on the latest iteration of the Misadventures with Andi design, including the Project Escape header.
-He will be updating my design with me as I transition to Portland.
+I engaged with Shauna of Servously who helped me translate my original design idea to fruition.
+She worked with me on multiple updates and tweaks.
+But for the last 5 years I have worked Josh Quintero who was referred to me by a friend.
+He worked on the latest iterations of the Misadventures with Andi design, including the Project Escape header when I was RVing.
 (If you are interested in working with him, drop me a line and I will connect you.)

 Word of caution.
 You have to be careful with the designers that you engage with online.
-In eight years time, I have been scammed twice.
-Once where I got my money back and once where I did not.
+In 11 years' time, I have been scammed twice.
+Once where I got my money back and one where I did not.
 Make sure you get references and look up any online reviews.
 Even the best of us can be duped!